 Continuous views of the clifftops we headed over earlier.

-Looking back along the lower path to the Wainstones.
+And here, looking back along the lower path to the Wainstones.